heartstchr/heartstchr.github.io/docs/README.md

   {
     id: 1,
     question: "How can I start a project with Jiwan Ghosal?",
-    answer: `You can start by contacting us through our phone, email, or filling out the consultation form.` },
+    answer: `You can start by contacting us through our phone, email, or by filling out the consultation form.` },
   {
     id: 2,